Respiratory Syncytial Virus (RSV)

 Among infants and young children, it is the most common cause of bronchitis, croup, ear infections, and pneumonia.

-Both older adults as well as infants and young children are most likely to get serious complications if they get sick with RSV.
+Older adults and infants and young children are more likely to get serious complications if they get sick with RSV.

 Respiratory viruses are primarily spread to others by respiratory droplets and aerosols that travel through the air when an infected person breathes, speaks, sings, coughs, or sneezes.
 They can also be spread by contact – either with the infected person (like kissing or shaking hands), or by touching contaminated surfaces and then touching your mouth, nose, or eyes.
 These viruses can survive on surfaces for many hours.